-Minor Course Requirements SPE 220 Field Experience in Special Education SPE 260 Psychology of the Exceptional Individual SPE 261 Behavior and Group Management SPE 270 Interacting with Parents and Professionals SPE 360 Assessment of Exceptional Learners SPE 390 Consultation and Collaboration and Inclusion
+- SPE 220 Field Experience in Special Education

+- SPE 260 Introduction to Exceptionalities

+- SPE 261 Behavior Management

+- SPE 270 Interacting with Families and Professionals

+- SPE 360 Assessment of Exceptional Learners

+- SPE 390 Inclusive Practices

 Note: This minor will not lead to certification in special education.
-This minor will strengthen preparation of regular education majors and is also an appropriate minor for a psychology major, human service major or a criminal justice major.
+This minor will strengthen preparation of regular education majors and is also an appropriate minor for a psychology major, human service major, or a criminal justice major.